Hong Kong votes year after protests in test of appetite for democracy

 Hong Kong returned to Chinese rule in 1997 under a "one country, two systems" formula that gives it substantial autonomy and freedoms, with universal suffrage promised as an "ultimate goal".

-District councillors command little power, acting more in an advisory role in which they can push forward policies for the government to consider.
+District councillors wield little power, acting more in an advisory role in which they can push forward policies for the government to consider.

-(Reporting by By Diana Chan and Teenie Ho; Writing by Anne Marie Roantree; Editing by Nick Macfie)
+(Additional reporting by Venus Wu, Kalum Chen, Teenie Ho and Bobby Yip; Writing by Anne Marie Roantree; Editing by Nick Macfie)